videharwind/multi-client-chat-server/README.md

-\Features:
+Features:

-\1.
-Multi-client support using multithreading
+1. Multi-client support using multithreading

-\2.
-Real-time message broadcasting
+2. Real-time message broadcasting

-\3.
-Simple console-based interaction
+3. Simple console-based interaction

-\How It Works:
+How It Works:

-\Server
+Server